 Remember business as usual?
 No matter what that meant to you in 2019, 2020 took your business operations and turned them on their head.
 So what now?

-This summer, a dozen of the brightest brains in the environmental, outdoor, and sustainable finance communities dug into this question: How can businesses regain their vibrancy and build back stronger?
+We’ve dug into this question: How can businesses regain their vibrancy and build back stronger?

 Part Two in our ongoing series explores opportunities to transform your operations as business rebound.